oneconvergence/dkubeio-examples/tf/classification/resnet/catsdogs/README.md

 1. Training, Serving & Inference stages explained in above sections can be automated using Dkube pipeline.
 2. Sample pipeline for this example is available under `pipeline/` mentioned in section [directories](#%20Directories).

-## How to use catsdogs.ipynb
+## How to use dkube-resnet-pipeline.ipynb
 1. Create project with name catsdogs
 2. Create Dataset with name catsdogs
 3. Create model with name catsdogs
 4. Go to Default Dkube notebook
 5. Then, click the Jupyter icon which will open a UI.
-Select the catsdogs.ipynb and double click it to open
+Select the dkube-resnet-pipeline.ipynb under pipeline/ipynbs and double click it to open
 6. Fill training_program, training_dataset, training_output_model with proper values
-7. Run all the cells of catsdogs.ipynb.
-This will create a pipeline, creates an experiment and a run.
+7. Run all the cells of dkube-resnet-pipeline.ipynb This will create a pipeline, creates an experiment and a run.
 8. Links are displayed in the output cells wherever applicable.

-## How to use digits.tar.gz
+## How to use dkube_resnetv2_pl.tar.gz
 1. Click *Pipelines* sidemenu option.
 2. Click *+Upload pipeline* and upload this file.
 3. Click *Experiments* sidemenu option.